 the Data Protection (Processing of Sensitive Personal Data) Order 2000, SI 2000/417, which sets out additional conditions which allow the processing of sensitive personal data in limited circumstances.

-For more information, see: Further conditions for processing sensitive personal data: Encylopaedia of Forms & Precedents 12(2), .
+For more information, see: Further conditions for processing special category personal data—Data Protection Act 2018: Encylopaedia of Forms and Precedents .

 One of the conditions for processing personal data as set out in DPA 1998, Sch 2 is that the individual whom the personal data is about has consented to the processing.
 Consent is also a condition for the processing of sensitive personal data under DPA 1998, Sch 3.